 These bacteria are responsible for about 9 in every 10 meningococcal infections in young children.

-England was the first country in the world to offer a national, routine, publicly funded MenB vaccination programme using the Bexsero vaccine.
+The UK was the first group of countries in the world to introduce a MenB vaccine into its national programme using the Bexsero vaccine.

 - 8 weeks

 Your GP surgery or clinic will send you an appointment for your baby to have their MenB vaccination along with their other routine vaccinations.